 Unless your boss has made it perfectly clear to you that he or she cannot accept your help with a large or overwhelming task at hand, don’t assume you can’t be helpful just because they haven’t asked.
 If they’ve opened up about a serious concern, a large project, or a problem they’re working through, ask them, “Is there anything I can do to help?”
 Even if the answer is “no,” your offer will not go unnoticed.

 This might be the worst of the worst.
 But I guess we should be careful here.
-If you work for the type of manager that has no tolerance for questions, and gets defensive the moment a new idea or perspective is presented… and you actually want to keep that job… then by all means feel free to use this one.
-Otherwise ask why things are done the way they’re done in your business.
+If you work for the type of manager that has no tolerance for questions and gets defensive the moment a new idea or perspective is presented… and you actually want to keep that job… then, by all means, feel free to use this one.
+Otherwise, ask why things are done the way they’re done in your business.
 And when you’re told why, then ask yourself if you agree with it.
 Your value as a team member only grows when you help your team to grow.
-And by asking questions you’re showing your manager that growth and development is important to you – both personally and as a member of the team.
+And by asking questions you’re showing your manager that growth and development are important to you – both personally and as a member of the team.

 Hey, I get it.
 At one point early in my professional life, I had to buy myself a dozen bagels which I ate for breakfast lunch and dinner for the next four days because I was just that broke.
 But I loved my job.
 If you’re driven by money, that’s fine.
 And if you place the importance of your personal wealth or financial well-being above the opportunity to develop, or the quality of your work, or the well-being of your business, OK.
 But I challenge you to find a manager that hears that and says, “I want you on my team.”